sbouii/prometheus-ansible/README.md

 ## Development and Testing
 ### Test with Vagrant
-For quick tests, you can spin up a Debian VM using Vagrant.
+For quick tests, you can spin up a Centos VM using Vagrant.
 You maybe need to adapt the Vagrantfile to suit your environment (IP addresses, etc).

     $ vagrant up